sw1zpwr/whitebit-api/Private/http-private-v4-main-doc.md

 ```
 [POST] /api/v4/main-account/codes/my
 ```
-Retuns list of WhiteBIT codes created by me
+This endpoint retrieves the list of WhiteBIT codes created by my account.

 **Parameters:**